ortiztudela/sdp_manuscript/README.md

 # Schema-Driven Predictions
-Code and materials for the Schema-Driven Predictions manuscript
+Code and materials for the Schema-Driven Predictions manuscript.

 *Under construction*